Travelinglight/JpeGompressor/Doc/doc.md

 F[i,j]=f[i,j]/qm[i,j], F contains the data of the image after quantization, f contains those before quantization and qm are the data in the Quantization Matrix.

 ### 3.5 Inspecting 8x8 blocks
+When clicking on subsampled YUV image, the 8x8 block of data after DCT transformation would be displayed in the matrix, as well as the data after quantization.
+This feature was implemented by the event handling mechanism in Qt.
+Clicking on the image triggers a mousePress event, which is detected by an eventFilter function in SspDsp class.
+In eventFilter function, the mouse press location was obtained.
+The clicked 8x8 block is picked out and the pixels around this block are set to yellow.
+Then, the new image with a yellow square is reload and that 8x8 block data is signaled to MatrixDsp class for display.